-Net Savings and Attribution Evaluation
+policy advancement MTI Savings and Attribution Evaluation

-After the stretch code advancement program has been in place for up to three years, and prior to the upcoming utility program cycle, the program will be evaluated to confirm both the Net Savings and attribution score predictions.
-The upcoming utility program cycle’s savings will then be adjusted to reflect those findings, if needed (Figure 2).
+After the stretch code advancement program has been in place for up to three years, and prior to the upcoming utility program cycle, the program will be evaluated to confirm both the MTI Savings and attribution score predictions.
+The upcoming utility program cycle’s savings will then be adjusted to reflect those findings, if needed.

-To confirm the predictions of net savings, evaluators will review documentation and research done similar to efforts to develop the estimates.
+To confirm the predictions of MTI Savings, evaluators will review documentation and research done similar to the efforts to develop the estimates.
 For jurisdictions that have adopted a stretch code, evaluators will review construction market data and evaluate the specific policy passed.
-The compliance rate will be determined either through a Delphi panel or through conducting a statewide compliance study.
-Review of the NOMAD in this step would help confirm the Net Savings predictions and make adjustments if necessary.
+The compliance rate will be determined either through a Delphi panel or by conducting a code compliance study.
+The compliance study should be stratified into three sets of buildings: 1) buildings built in city of Chicago that are subject to Chicago’s stretch code if adopted, 2) buildings built outside of Chicago subject to stretch code, and 3) buildings built in municipalities where stretch code is not adopted, but are subject to the latest statewide code.
+Review of the BCB in this step would help confirm the MTI Savings predictions and make adjustments if necessary.

 To confirm the attribution score, evaluators will review documentation on utility participation efforts.
-As described in Table 4, the documentation needed is dependent on the particular action a utility takes; they may include scopes of work and final reports for research studies, minute minutes, email discussions, public comment, presentations, and stakeholders surveys or interviews.
+As described in Table 4, the documentation needed is dependent on the particular action a utility takes, and may include scopes of work and final reports for research studies, minute minutes, email discussions, public comment, presentations, and stakeholders surveys or interviews.
 Attribution scores may be adjusted for the next program cycle if found to diverge significantly from the previous estimation.

 In Figure 3 we provide an illustration of the full process of the evaluation efforts for an example municipality that adopts the stretch code in late 2023, which is enacted in 2024.
-This shows the ongoing nature of the evaluation efforts with the larger evaluation efforts in gray boxes along with annual reviews in magenta boxes.
+This figure shows the ongoing nature of the evaluation efforts with the larger evaluation efforts in gray boxes, along with annual reviews in magenta boxes.

 Figure 3: Code advancement illustration for one municipality